 - Online courses provided by MOOCs make it easier for you to update your skills and remain competitive.

 How to start freelancing?

 You can’t become a freelancer overnight.
-Like a business, you have to plan and start the process months in advance carefully.
+Like starting a business, you have to plan and begin the process months in advance carefully.
 This is true regardless of whether you are a content writer, a photographer or a big data analyst.
 If you don’t set yourself up in the right way, it will be like stepping into the unknown, and you may end up losing your way.

 So before you quit your job and decide to freelance full-time, be sure to get the foundations built right.
 It will make your freelance journey a lot easier.
 In this section, we will give an overview of the primary stages of your freelancing journey so that you can get started quickly.

-STEP 1 – Sign up and create a profile on different freelancing platforms.
+Step 1 – Sign up and create a profile on different freelancing platforms.